mjay0100/react-tailwindcss-boilerplate/README.md

-# react-tailwindcss-boilerplate
+# Stripe clone
-A simple boilerplate that integrates react and tailwindcss
+A simple clone of the online payment website stripe using react

-Replace the stripe with your desired project name